rwaples/popgen2017-pink_salmon/README.md

 3. What are the sample sizes and number of loci used in the analysis of each population, why do they differ?

+4. Does the genotyping rate differ between the popuations?

 4. Why is it important to separate each population when calculating LD?

 ### 2_do_PCA & 3_plot_PCA